 The CSU Community Cupboard program was initiated to assist students in financial need.
 Students can apply for funding through the Emergency Bursary Fund, which is jointly funded by the CSU, the university, and the provincial government.
 When students are approved for the emergency funding, it can take 7 to 9 days for the funds to be processed.
 This is where the CSU Community Cupboard steps in, to assist our members with getting immediate support in terms of food donations while waiting for their emergency funding.
 The CSU also encourages our members accessing the CSU Community Cupboard to sign up as a member of Quest Food Exchange, which is a non-profit organization offering a variety of affordable healthy foods for low incomes.

-How can students access the CSU Food Bank?
+How can students access the CSU Community Cupboard?

-Students can access the CSU Food Bank by being referred to the CSU by Financial Aid, or even as simple as visiting the CSU desk in LB 195 and requesting a bag of food.
+Students can access the CSU Community Cupboard by being referred to the CSU by Financial Aid, or even as simple as visiting the CSU desk in LB 195 and requesting a bag of food.
 We aim to limit the number of bags to one per student per semester, but definitely provide our members with as much support as possible.

 How we collect food donations

 Since the program was first introduced in 2011, the CSU has been receiving non-perishable food donations from the university community and their organized events.
 Some of these include the university’s staff appreciation summer event, the gingerbread house contest, and more.
-If you have non-perishable donations for the CSU Food Bank, please drop them off at the CSU desk in LB 195!
+If you have non-perishable donations for the CSU Community Cupboard, please drop them off at the CSU desk in LB 195!

-Thank you to the university staff for donating non-perishable items to the CSU Food Bank!
+Thank you to the university staff for donating non-perishable items to the CSU Community Cupboard!